According to the World Health Organisation, cancer is the second leading cause of death globally, and was responsible for 8.8 million deaths in 2015.

 The same disease causes one in six deaths globally with approximately 70% of these deaths occurring in low and middle-income countries, a bracket where Uganda falls.

-The campaign which will be led by the Ministry of Agriculture, Animal Industry and Fisheries will be aimed at fighting the continued damage caused by the “little-known” killer toxins which are brought about by avoidable agricultural practices.
+The campaign is led by the Ministry of Agriculture, Animal Industry and Fisheries and is aimed at fighting the continued damage caused by the “little-known” killer toxins which are brought about by avoidable agricultural practices.

 Aflatoxins are poisons or highly toxic substances (secondary metabolites) produced by moulds or fungus, Aspergillus flavus and Aspergillus parasiticus.